thanif/CPL/README.md

 The data collector used is available here: https://github.com/carla-simulator/data-collector

-The dataset consists of 49 camera configurations with town 1 having 25 configurations while town 2 having 24 configurations.
-The parameters modified for generating the configurations include fov, x, y, z, pitch, yaw, and roll.
-Here, fov is the field of view, (x, y, z) is the translation while (pitch, yaw, and roll) is the rotation between the cameras.
-The total number of image pairs is 79,320, out of which 18,083 belong to Town 1 while 61,237 belong to Town 2, the difference in the number of images is due to the length of the tracks.
+The dataset consists of 50 camera configurations with each town having 25 configurations.
+The parameters modified for generating the configurations include f ov, x, y, z, pitch, yaw, and roll.
+Here, f ov is the field of view, (x, y, z) is the translation while (pitch, yaw, and roll) is the rotation between the cameras.
+The total number of image pairs is 1,23,017, out of which 58,596 belong to Town 1 while 64,421 belong to Town 2, the difference in the number of images is due to the length of the tracks.

 For each episode, there is a file named params.txt containing the following parameters: fov, x, y, z, pitch, yaw, roll.